aws-solutions-library-samples/guidance-for-connecting-automated-inputs-to-contact-centers-on-aws/source/iot_simulator/README.md

 6. Inject error.
 Please see instructions below to inject fault/error.

-- Go to the Console.
+- Go to the AWS Console.
 AWS IOT -> MQTT test client -> Subscribe to a Topic -> # .
 Now you should see the telemetry data.

 - Now go to the publish tab, change the Topic name as: aircon/commands/aircon_1 (Please change it to your device name if needed.)